-- AdWords – the use of AdWords can reveal that they are getting an ROI on their budget spend.
-Drill down further into the AdWords to uncover which keywords are their best performers and use this information to plan your AdWords campaign.
-This way, you can make sure your AdWords campaigns are running optimally right from the start.
+- AdWords – using AdWords can reveal that they are getting an ROI on their budget spend.
+Drill down further into the AdWords to uncover which keywords are their best performers, and use this information to plan your AdWords campaign.
+This way, you can ensure your AdWords campaigns are running optimally from the start.

 - Keywords – the keywords that a website ranks for can reveal a lot about a competitor’s strategy.
 All you need to do is download their top 100 Google ranking results and filter and categorize them as follows:

-- Branded keywords and the traffic they generate will show you the strength of the brand.
+- Branded keywords and their traffic will show you the brand’s strength.

 - The non-branded keyword traffic will be for their products or services.
-The value of a visitor that comes to your website by typing in a non-branded keyword search is that they are now exposed to your brand, and probably for the first time.
+The value of visitors who come to your website by typing in a non-branded keyword search is that they are now exposed to your brand, probably for the first time.

-- Intention or commercial keywords are keywords that include a modifier such as bargain, best, buy, brand name, compare, coupon, discount, for men/women, guide to, low price/cost, on sale, buy online and other similar modifiers.
-If a website ranks for these modifier keywords, then they are targeting the bottom of the marketing funnel.
+- Intention or commercial keywords include a modifier such as bargain, best, buy, brand name, compare, coupon, discount, for men/women, guide to, low price/cost, on sale, buy online, and other similar modifiers.
+If a website ranks for these modifier keywords, they target the bottom of the marketing funnel.

 This will give you a good idea of the search engine optimization techniques that your competitors are using.
 Keep an eye out on our blog for more SEO marketing and local SEO tips!